Christ Church, Weymouth: Closure of church, World War II use and demolition

 The site of Christ Church is now occupied by Garnet Court.

 By the 1930s, falling congregation numbers left Christ Church surplus to requirements, something which was agreed by the Church Commissioners in 1938.
 Between 1933 and 1938, the highest attendance figures recorded at the church amounted to "merely a handful of people" and only 19 baptisms and four marriages had been held in that period.

 In 1938, the Church Commissioners refused a cinema company's offer of £10,000 for the building, on account that a number of parishioners complained it was "sacrilegious that the ground once occupied by a church should be employed for what they regard as the devil's work".
-The Church Commissioners hoped that "some approved purchaser" could be found instead and the money raised from the sale was to have be used for a new mission hall and parish buildings, plus go towards the construction of a new church at Radipole.
+The Church Commissioners hoped that "some approved purchaser" could be found instead and the money raised from the sale was to be used for a new mission hall and parish buildings, plus go towards the construction of a new church at Radipole.

 In July 1939, an experimental project was announced for the potential transformation of Christ Church into a "Children's Church", where it would be attended and run by children up to the age of about 14.
 It was envisioned that they would serve roles such as wardens, sidesmen and lay readers, a children's church council would be formed and an unordained young man aged between 18 and 25 would act as the vicar.
 The project was the idea of the new rector of Weymouth, Rev. E. L. Langston, based on past projects in Wimbledon and Seven Kings where he had allowed children to conduct their own services in parish halls.
 It was the first project of its kind in the diocese of Salisbury.
 A trial period began on 6 August 1939, but the project did not come to fruition due to the outbreak of World War II the following month.